-- The Paint event is called when the Canvas needs to redraw itself.
-This could be called automatically by the operating system or by a call to Refresh or Invalidate.
+Paint - The Paint event is called when the Canvas needs to redraw itself.
+This could be called automatically by the operating system or by a call to Refresh.
 Use the supplied graphics object (g) for all Canvas drawing.

-- Normally tabs move the focus to the next control.
-If you want the Canvas to instead trigger the KeyDown event, set AcceptTabs to True.
+AllowTabs - Normally tabs move the focus to the next control.
+If you want the Canvas to instead trigger the KeyDown event, set AllowTabs to True.

-- Call this method to tell the operating system to redraw the Canvas when it is doing other redrawing.
-You can optionally specify a parameter to erase the background before redrawing.
+Refresh - Call this method to tell the operating system to redraw the Canvas when it is doing other redrawing or immediately.
+You can alternatively tell it to refresh only a portion of the Canvas.

-If the AcceptFocus and UseFocusRing properties are set to True, the Canvas control indicates focus on macOS by drawing a border around the control.
+If the AllowFocus and AllFocusRing properties are set to True, the Canvas control indicates focus on macOS by drawing a border around the control.

 In most situations you will use the Paint event handler to draw something in the Canvas.
 The paint event handler provides you with a parameter containing the Graphics object that you can draw into.
 To draw a picture in your project: